open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 - This demonstration uses a BT that will not replan until its hit its goal or the controller fails to compute trajectories to minimize the impact of ~1-3m localization jumps on robot motion.
 This prevents 'drunken' behavior due to non-corrected GPS data's noise.
 - The positioning tolerances are set comparatively high at 3m due to the noisy non-RTK corrected GPS.
 Additionally, the perception modules are configured as non-persistent so that the major jumps in localization don't cause series issues in planning for the world model - we use a 3D lidar, so we have good real-time 360 deg coverage.
 Both of these could be walked back when using RTK for typical uses of Nav2 with GPS localization.

-#### Metrics

-TODO metrics / marketing / etc - 'so much compute left over while navigating at 2m/s, 3d lidar processing, autonomy, etc. Super powerful machine, love the opportunity this presents in a 80W package'.
-Or... consoliate into the README so its up front for all 3 demos combined concisely?

 #### Dataset

 The raw data from the robot during an approximately ~5 minute patrol loop including odometry, TF, commands, sensor data, and so forth can be [downloaded in this link.](https://drive.google.com/file/d/110dgsD_lPXHl7Hn6XcIk0RsIgyCl47Ws/view?usp=sharing)